In-Vivo-Group/NHANES-GCP/infra/README.md

 ### 8. Wait 7 hours, then navigate to BigQuery and confirm that the datasets are present

-Navigate to [BigQuery](https://console.cloud.google.com/bigquery) and look at the datasets avaiable for your project.
+Navigate to [BigQuery](https://console.cloud.google.com/bigquery) and look at the datasets available for your project.
 You should see `nhanes` and `dbt`.

 ![Screenshot 2024-01-05 at 2 42 39 PM](https://github.com/In-Vivo-Group/NHANES-GPT/assets/8191939/855a74af-15dc-4187-b5f5-22d45b6a119e)